level-level/Clarkson-Core/readme.txt

 == Changelog ==

+= 1.1.1 - March 11, 2021 =

+* Change the priority of the clarkson_core_template_context filter from 10 to 5 to make sure Clarkson Core fills the context first.

 = 1.1.0 =

 * Adds a new `clarkson_core_block_context_{$name}` hook to modify variables available in the twig render function of a block.